+He held Dirk's eyes a moment longer; then he turned and marched out, his outlaws behind him.
 Father Fletcher lingered.
 "I will go down with them and return to tell you when the way is clear.
 Do you care for the giant, your friend."
 Then he turned away through the stone arch, and was gone.
-Dak looked after him a moment, then found a handy boulder and sat down when he looked up at Gar, where the giant sat not from the bier, staring at the skeleton with unseeing eyes.
+Dirk looked after him a moment, then found a handy boulder and sat down with a sigh, letting the worries roll off him.
+He looked up at Gar, where the giant sat not far from the bier, staring at the skeleton with unseeing eyes.
 Walls filled with the echoes of torment had driven his mind into hiding.
 Dirk wondered what echoes these walls contained.
 A rustle of cloth, and Dirk looked up to see Madelon sitting gracefully beside him.
 "Yes," she murmured, watching Gar.
 "It tears at your heart, does it not?
 A man so full of life, so proud and so vigorous, turned to less than a babe in a single night."

 A stab of guilt lanced Dirk; he hadn't been brooding over that one at all.
 "It almost seems he should've died.
 It might've been kinder."

 She squeezed her eyes shut, nodding, and clasped his hand.
 Dirk felt a hot sizzle of jealousy, and wondered just how much feeling she had had for the big man.

 She looked up at him.
 "How did it come about?"

 Dirk's mouth twisted as though he'd tasted aloes.
-"It's an ugly story..."
+"It's an ugly story . . ."
 Then he looked fully at Gar, and broke off, grabbing her hand.

 She turned and looked, frowning; then she stared, too.
 Gar had picked up a pebble, was holding it a foot from his face, staring at it.
 As they watched, he replaced it, slowly and methodically, and selected another.

 "Can his mind be returning?" she breathed.
 Dirk nodded slowly.
 "I think it is."
 He turned to her, smiling.
 "It's the peace of this place; it's never known anything but reverent thoughts."
 "Thoughts?"
 She frowned, puzzled.
 "What has that to do with his madness?"

 "I think he's a psychometrist," Dirk said slowly.
 "He hears the thoughts stored in the walls of a room, the feelings of the people who've been there, all the people who've ever been there.
-And, if you put a man like that in a Bedlam, where there've never been anything but feelings of rage, despair, terror, and confusion-" "Why, most surely he would go mad!" she breathed, staring into his eyes; and he saw the horror coming up in hers.
+And, if you put a man like that in a Bedlam, where there've never been anything but feelings of rage, despair, terror, and confusion-"

+"Why, most surely he would go mad!" she breathed, staring into his eyes; and he saw the horror coming up in hers.

 "Not a madness of terror," he explained quickly.
-"I think it's more that his mind has retreated, backed off into a comer of his brain, and walled it off to protect himself until he's in a more livable environment."
+"I think it's more that his mind has retreated, backed off into a corner of his brain, and walled it off to protect himself until he's in a more livable environment."